 Netflix is available in over 190 countries, and a rapidly growing number of our subscribers will consume our titles in a language other than the original.
 It is therefore imperative to the creative intent of the film or series that the Music and Effects Package reflects the original version mix.
 For non-fiction titles, please check with a Netflix representative for depth of fill required.

-Please deliver a fully-filled Music & Effects Package as long-play, discrete channels according to the Netflix Nearfield loudness and true-peak requirements (Audio Mix Specs and Best Practices) with the program content of each file conformed and in sync with that of the final media delivered to Netflix.
-In order to facilitate QC, please conform files to Netflix timing of final picture (i.e. no leader or tail).
-Optional channel assignment should match that of the top-level mix.
+Please deliver a fully-filled Music & Effects Package as long-play, discrete channels according to the Netflix Nearfield true-peak requirements (Sound Mix Specifications and Best Practices) with the program content of each file conformed and in sync with that of the final media delivered to Netflix.
+M&E levels should generally match the original mix.
+Do not modify Music levels at all, and do not modify FX levels beyond what is required for a properly filled M&E. Optional channel assignment should match that of the top-level mix.
 Please name files according to Netflix naming conventions outlined here.

 For selected titles, Netflix will provide specific notes for the mixing of the M&E elements.
 Unless those notes specify otherwise, please apply the following general guidelines to the M&E mix and contact Netflix Post or International Dubbing if they cannot be followed.

 Preparing M&E assets